ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 ChIP-Seq is used to analyze protein-DNA interactions.
 It combines chromatin immunoprecipitation with high-throughput sequencing to identify binding sites for transcription factors and histone modifications across the genome.

 ---

+## AutoDock Vina Search Algorithm (Molecular Docking)
+**Date:** July 01, 2025

+AutoDock Vina uses an iterated local search global optimizer combined with a semi-empirical scoring function.
+It calculates the affinity of small molecule ligands to receptor pockets using steric, hydrophobic, and hydrogen bonding terms.

+---

+## Codon Usage Bias (Molecular Biology)
+**Date:** April 21, 2026

+Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
+It varies between organisms and is highly correlated with tRNA abundance and translation efficiency.

+---

+## Jukes-Cantor (JC69) Distance Model (Molecular Evolution)
+**Date:** May 09, 2026

+The Jukes-Cantor model assumes equal mutation rates among all nucleotides (A, C, G, T) and equal base frequencies (0.25).
+The evolutionary distance is calculated as d = -0.75 * ln(1 - 4/3 * p), where p is the observed proportion of differences.

+---

+## AutoDock Vina Search Algorithm (Molecular Docking)
+**Date:** November 08, 2025

+AutoDock Vina uses an iterated local search global optimizer combined with a semi-empirical scoring function.
+It calculates the affinity of small molecule ligands to receptor pockets using steric, hydrophobic, and hydrogen bonding terms.

+---

+## Codon Usage Bias (Molecular Biology)
+**Date:** January 13, 2026

+Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
+It varies between organisms and is highly correlated with tRNA abundance and translation efficiency.

+---

+## Codon Usage Bias (Molecular Biology)
+**Date:** May 16, 2026

+Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
+It varies between organisms and is highly correlated with tRNA abundance and translation efficiency.

+---

+## Codon Usage Bias (Molecular Biology)
+**Date:** January 01, 2026

+Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
+It varies between organisms and is highly correlated with tRNA abundance and translation efficiency.

+---

+## Hidden Markov Models (HMMs) (Sequence Analysis)
+**Date:** August 29, 2025

+HMMs are statistical models representing probability distributions over sequences.
+In bioinformatics, profile HMMs are widely used by tools like HMMER to build highly sensitive sequence profiles for protein family classification.

+---

+## Gasteiger Partial Charges (Cheminformatics)
+**Date:** January 27, 2026

+Gasteiger-Marsili charges are calculated iteratively based on orbital electronegativity.
+In molecular docking, preparing receptors and ligands with obabel adds Gasteiger partial charges to accurately model electrostatic interactions.

+---

+## AlphaFold2 pLDDT Metric (Structural Biology)
+**Date:** March 13, 2026

+Predicted Local Distance Difference Test (pLDDT) is the per-residue confidence metric computed by AlphaFold2.
+Scores >= 90 indicate very high confidence (accurate side chains), while scores < 50 indicate disordered regions.

+---

+## Jukes-Cantor (JC69) Distance Model (Molecular Evolution)
+**Date:** August 31, 2025

+The Jukes-Cantor model assumes equal mutation rates among all nucleotides (A, C, G, T) and equal base frequencies (0.25).
+The evolutionary distance is calculated as d = -0.75 * ln(1 - 4/3 * p), where p is the observed proportion of differences.

+---

+## UPGMA (Unweighted Pair Group Method) (Phylogenetics)
+**Date:** October 25, 2025

+UPGMA is a simple agglomerative clustering method for phylogenetic tree construction.
+It assumes a constant rate of evolution (molecular clock hypothesis) and produces a rooted, ultrametric tree.

+---

+## ChIP-Seq (Chromatin Immunoprecipitation) (Epigenomics)
+**Date:** October 30, 2025

+ChIP-Seq is used to analyze protein-DNA interactions.
+It combines chromatin immunoprecipitation with high-throughput sequencing to identify binding sites for transcription factors and histone modifications across the genome.

+---

+## AutoDock Vina Search Algorithm (Molecular Docking)
+**Date:** December 16, 2025

+AutoDock Vina uses an iterated local search global optimizer combined with a semi-empirical scoring function.
+It calculates the affinity of small molecule ligands to receptor pockets using steric, hydrophobic, and hydrogen bonding terms.

+---

+## Hidden Markov Models (HMMs) (Sequence Analysis)
+**Date:** September 03, 2025

+HMMs are statistical models representing probability distributions over sequences.
+In bioinformatics, profile HMMs are widely used by tools like HMMER to build highly sensitive sequence profiles for protein family classification.

+---

+## Kimura 2-Parameter (K2P) Model (Molecular Evolution)
+**Date:** May 23, 2026

+The Kimura 2-parameter model distinguishes between transitions (mutations between purines or between pyrimidines) and transversions (purine-to-pyrimidine mutations), assigning them different rate parameters (alpha and beta).

+---

+## Gasteiger Partial Charges (Cheminformatics)
+**Date:** April 20, 2026

+Gasteiger-Marsili charges are calculated iteratively based on orbital electronegativity.
+In molecular docking, preparing receptors and ligands with obabel adds Gasteiger partial charges to accurately model electrostatic interactions.

+---

+## ChIP-Seq (Chromatin Immunoprecipitation) (Epigenomics)
+**Date:** April 12, 2026

+ChIP-Seq is used to analyze protein-DNA interactions.
+It combines chromatin immunoprecipitation with high-throughput sequencing to identify binding sites for transcription factors and histone modifications across the genome.

+---

+## AutoDock Vina Search Algorithm (Molecular Docking)
+**Date:** September 08, 2025

+AutoDock Vina uses an iterated local search global optimizer combined with a semi-empirical scoring function.
+It calculates the affinity of small molecule ligands to receptor pockets using steric, hydrophobic, and hydrogen bonding terms.

+---

+## ChIP-Seq (Chromatin Immunoprecipitation) (Epigenomics)
+**Date:** February 12, 2026

+ChIP-Seq is used to analyze protein-DNA interactions.
+It combines chromatin immunoprecipitation with high-throughput sequencing to identify binding sites for transcription factors and histone modifications across the genome.

+---